 People can develop patches of tiny, red, painful bumps after shaving their underarms.
 These bumps are usually present in and around the hair follicles.

 - prone to releasing clear fluid after scratching

 An armpit rash may occur alongside similar patches on other body parts, such as the elbows, back of the knees, and neck.

 People with eczema may experience flare-ups during certain times of the year or when they are ill or experiencing stress.

 Seborrheic dermatitis is a type of eczema that develops around oil-producing glands.
 It causes symptoms that are different from those of eczema.

 The skin may also develop white or yellow flakes.

-Ringworm is a prevalent type of fungal infection that causes a red or silver ring-like rash.
+Ringworm is a fungal infection that causes a red or silver ring-like rash.